mrdolliver/mrdolliver/README.md

 #### Projects

 Here is a collection of projects I’ve worked on, showcasing my skills and contributions across various domains.
-Each project highlights different aspects of my expertise, from coding and development to problem-solving and design.
+Each project highlights different aspects of my expertise.
+I will be posting links to samples for each project check back soon.

 ### [Project Name 1](link-to-project)
 **Description:** A brief overview of what the project is about, including the problem it solves or the goal it achieves.